 - MSc in Primary Care, University of Glasgow

-- MRes in Digital Health, Glasgow School of Arts
+- MRes in Design, Health and Care, The Glasgow School of Art

 DHI funding criteria expects your dissertation topic to align with one of the five strategic themes of the Digital Health and Care Institute: